turingschool/curriculum/source/topics/decorators.markdown

   end
 ```

 It works fine and wraps up some of the ugliness, but using the helper is a procedural approach.
-The decorator allows us to take an object-oriented approach.
+The decorator allows us to be object-oriented.

 #### Writing the Decorator Method